hsaghir/hsaghir.github.io/src/pages/research.md

   detour into multifractal signal analysis.
 - **On-device and edge ML**: compressing and factorizing transformers for strict memory and latency budgets.

+## Selected systems

+- **Looplet**: an open-source Python harness for observable, testable tool-calling agents.
+It captures prompts, model responses, tool calls, stop reasons, and host-observed outcomes so agent behavior can become a replayable regression test.
+- **Security Copilot evaluation**: shared evaluation infrastructure adopted by 20+ skill teams and used to support public-preview launch readiness.
+- **Defender investigation agent evaluation**: LLM-as-judge pipeline for private preview that reduced iteration cycles by 40% versus manual review.
+- **Alexa edge NLU**: factorization-aware training and multilingual neural language models for strict memory and latency budgets on OEM devices.

 ## Selected publications